gleal42/42_Minishell/README.md

 Termcaps stands for terminal capabilities.
 This 1992 Library is not easy to understand!
 Shout out to **[Dimitri](https://github.com/DimitriDaSilva)** for taming this monster.

+As an old library, it has many and very complicated steps in order to work:

+First we protect the standard input:
+`if (!isatty(STDIN_FILENO))`
-isatty is a function that serves as protection, checking if the standard input is pointing to our terminal (which is usually the case for 0, 1 and 2 file descriptors).
+isatty is a function that checks if the standard input is pointing to our terminal (which is usually the case for 0, 1 and 2 file descriptors).
 This is important because we will use the STDIN fd in many termcaps functions.
+If it is not valid it is important to identify this error as soon as possible to display the correct error message (using the appropriate errno).

 ___